sahilm1992/sahilm1992.github.io/about.md

 # <center>Short Bio</center>

-I am a Research Scientist in the Data Science Team at [PocketFM](https://pocketfm.com/).
+I am a Manager Data Scientist at Mastercard AI Garage, India.
 I completed my PhD under the supervision of Prof. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) at the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).

 Research Interests: